 Validation of sterilisation is essential to establish the conditions that perform irradiation sterilisation both properly and consistently.
 The biological effect of irradiation depends on the accumulated absorbed dose, regardless of the irradiation type, rate of delivery of the dose, or interruption in delivering the dose.
-Nonhomogeneity of dose delivery to all parts of the treated material cannot be avoided although dose-mapping of specific loaded containers can be undertaken.
+Non-homogeneity of dose delivery to all parts of the treated material cannot be avoided although dose-mapping of specific loaded containers can be undertaken.
 The minimum dose received by any part of the treated material (Dmin) is necessary to calculate the irradiation time as Dmin has to be equal to or greater than the DS.
-Nonhomogeneity can be quantified by Dmax/Dmin.
+Non-homogeneity can be quantified by Dmax/Dmin.
 Validation procedures require prior knowledge of pre-treatment bio-burden, DS and operational parameters to achieve that dose, and the loading pattern of the sterilising facility including the Dmin and Dmax positions in the irradiation container (Ponta 2005).

-Approval to use irradiation as a quarantine option should take into consideration product parameters relevant to the effectiveness of irradiation (e.g. radiodensity of materials and homogeneity of the product) and, if necessary, the animal health status of the country of origin, other processing treatments and certification confidence.
+Approval to use irradiation as a biosecurity option to address exotic animal disease concerns should take into consideration product parameters relevant to the effectiveness of irradiation (for example, radiodensity of materials, homogeneity of product) environmental factors (for example, water and oxygen levels), and if necessary, the animal health status of the country of origin, other processing treatments and certification confidence.